-Our innovation will operate in a series of functions; firstly, we will develop Signs of Safety based “Staying Close” contracts with care leavers.
-Secondly, we will work with partners to secure suitable accommodation and improved transitional support (e.g. housing and mental health services).
-Alongside this, a process for releasing identified workers’ “hours” will be established, enabling them to continue supportive relationships with care leavers.
-Furthermore, Family Group Conferencing or Family Network Meetings will be utilised to ensure an effective support network is in place for each young person prior to leaving care.
-Lastly a peer mentoring model will be co-designed, with care leavers, to offer sibling style support and digital support mechanisms to facilitate ongoing support from identified workers.
+North East Lincolnshire’s innovation is designed around a series of new functions.
+A Staying Close Contract is being developed with care leavers, based on Signs of Safety.
+The council is working with partners to secure suitable accommodation and improved transitional support, including housing and mental health services.
+A process for releasing identified workers’ hours is being established, enabling practitioners to continue supportive relationships with care leavers.
+Family group conferencing or Family Network Meetings are being built into the care leaving process for all young people to ensure an effective support network is in place.
+Finally, a peer mentoring model is being co-designed with care leavers to offer sibling style support and digital support mechanisms to facilitate ongoing support from identified workers.